DevleenaBanerjee/DevleenaBanerjee/README.md

 # Hi there 👋

 - 💬  My name is Devleena Banerjee.
 Thank you for visiting my Github Page.
-I have 13+years experience in IT Industry.
+I am currently working as a Data Scientist.
 I like to find the insights in data and explore different meaning from it.
 Here are some of the repositories I have worked upon and some more are coming soon.
 I hope you get something meaningful and data oriented.
 - 📫 How to reach me: You can connect with me on my LinkedIn Page :https://www.linkedin.com/in/banerjeedevleena/ or Email me at banerjee.devleena@gmail.com